Privacy Statement for Fís Éireann/Screen Ireland (Screen Ireland)

-In particular, we have appointed a Data Protection Officer (“DPO”) within Screen Skills Ireland to monitor compliance with our data protection obligations and with this Privacy Statement and related policies.
-If you have any questions about this policy or about our data protection compliance please contact the office.
+In particular, we have appointed a Data Protection Officer (“DPO”) within Screen Ireland to monitor compliance with our data protection obligations and with this Privacy Statement and related policies.
+If you have any questions about this policy or about our data protection compliance please contact us.

 2. What personal data do we collect?